DFE-Digital/teacher-success/app/views/content/prepare-for-training/how-to-prepare-for-teacher-training.md

 It’s best to talk to your provider about this as soon as possible to make sure you have all the support you need in place.

-<%= govuk_button_link_to "Explore adjustments to help you train to teach", "https://getintoteaching.education.gov.uk/train-to-be-a-teacher/accessibility-adjustments" %>
+<%= tracked_button_link_to "Explore adjustments to help you train to teach", "https://getintoteaching.education.gov.uk/train-to-be-a-teacher/accessibility-adjustments" %>

 ## Read advice from former trainees